rh-mobb/documentation/docs/ingress/tls-cipher-customization/README.md

-# Configure ROSA/OSD to use custom TLS cliphers on the ingress controllers #
+# Configure ROSA/OSD to use custom TLS ciphers on the ingress controllers #

 **Michael McNeill**

 *24 August 2022*

 This guide demonstrates how to properly patch the cluster ingress controllers, as well as ingress controllers created by the Custom Domain Operator.
 This functionality allows customers to modify the `tlsSecurityProfile` value on cluster ingress controllers.
-This guide will demonstrate how to apply a custom `tlsSecurityProfile`, a scoped service account (with associated role and role binding), and a CronJob that the cipher changes are reapplied with 60 minutes (in the event that an ingress controller is recreated or modified).
+This guide will demonstrate how to apply a custom `tlsSecurityProfile`, a scoped service account (with the associated role and role binding), and a CronJob that the cipher changes are reapplied with 60 minutes (in the event that an ingress controller is recreated or modified).

 ## Before you Begin